isomerpages/mindef-sg101/resources/resource-packages/_posts/2024-01-20-post-Total Defence Resources.md

 ****
 #### **Total Defence 40 Special Exhibition**
-Titled Total Defence for Thee!, the Total Defence 40 Special Exhibition commemorates 40 years of TD in Singapore and showcases how TD is integral to addressing threats and challenges.
+Titled Total Defence for Thee!, the Special Exhibition commemorates 40 years of TD in Singapore and showcases how TD is integral to addressing threats and challenges.

 The full exhibition is held at Singapore Discovery Centre till Mar 17 2024.
 Roving abridged exhibitions will make appearances at public locations like SAFRA clubhouses and libraries (see below or https://go.gov.sg/sg101td for the roving schedule).
 The schedule will be updated monthly.